Berlin Tourism, Berlin Walking Tours, Berlin City Tours

 Architectural gems by K. F. Schinkel, Prussia’s master builder

-See the 21st century architectural marvels on Potsdamer Platz or in the new diplomatic district, visit the new government precinct, the Holocaust Memorial, the Jewish Museum, the new Berlin Main Station and many other architectural highlights by the world’s most renowned architects such as Frank O.Gehry, Sir Norman Foster, Santiago Calatrava, Jean Nouvel, I.M.
+See the 21st century architectural marvels on Potsdamer Platz or in the new diplomatic district, visit the new government precinct, the Holocaust Memorial, the Jewish Museum, the new Berlin Main Station and many other architectural highlights by the world’s most renowned architects such to Frank O.Gehry, Sir Norman Foster, Santiago Calatrava, Jean Nouvel, I.M.
 Pei, Daniel Libeskind, Helmut Jahn, Renzo Piano, Rem Koolhaas, Christian de Portzamparc etc.

 For the tec-savvy and devotees of technopolis: cruise the highway of Gizmo City with our grand wizard of gadgetology.
 We’ll take you to all the tec-stores, from the most sophisticated Sony store at Potsdamer platz to the run-of-the mill shops at Alexanderplatz and Kurfürstendamm.

-For the design aficionados: sign up for a shopping spree on the Spree (Berlin’s river), a tour to the high-end destinations such as KADEWE or Galeries Lafayette, the temples of luxury, or along Kurfürstendamm, the Golden Mile for those with a passion for fashion, the fashionistas and the style victims, here the discerning shoppers will find everything in the flagship stores of the renowned brand names.
+For the design aficionados: sign up for a shopping spree on the Spree (Berlin’s river), a tour to the high-end destinations such to KADEWE or Galeries Lafayette, the temples of luxury, or along Kurfürstendamm, the Golden Mile for those with a passion for fashion, the fashionistas and the style victims, here the discerning shoppers will find everything in the flagship stores of the renowned brand names.

 Shop till you drop and splash cash at KADEWE, the biggest department store on the European continent, the stock-in-trade on the 6th floor is really vertiginious and breathtaking, you can choose between 1.200 different kinds of cheeses or an array of 1.500 of sausages, meats cold cuts, sea food etc.